-2. How were community need(s) or gap(s) in service identified?
+How were community need(s) or gap(s) in service identified?
 Describe the methods used to identify the need in the service area.
-(Maximum allowable characters = 1500) According to the US Census Bureau 2017 Quick Facts, nearly 68,000 veterans reside in the five counties that make up the North Texas Regional Veterans Court.
-In Collin County, the number of veterans has decreased 4% since 2010; however, the number of veterans jailed has increased by 428% over the same time period.
-In FY 2010, 90 unduplicated veterans were detained in the Collin County jail; in FY 2017, there were 475.
-On average, 25% of veterans are detained multiple times during the year.
+(Maximum allowable characters = 1500) According to the US Census Bureau 2018 Quick Facts, nearly 67,000 veterans reside in the five counties that make up the North Texas Regional Veterans Court.
+In Collin County, the number of veterans has decreased 6% since 2010; however, the number of veterans jailed has increased by 385% over the same time period.
+In FY 2010, 90 unduplicated veterans were detained in the Collin County jail; in FY 2018, there were 437.
+On average, 24% of veterans are detained multiple times during the year.
 Data is expected to be similar from other counties participating in the North Texas Regional Veterans Court based on anecdotal evidence.

 The program originally served 8 veterans in Collin County in 2014, which was doubled to 15 in 2015.
 The benefits of program expansion were initially recognized by the Veterans Service Officer through networking avenues.
 Many of the smaller counties in North Texas are unable to support a veterans treatment court program, leaving the justice-involved veterans in those counties without the support and treatment needed to recover.
 Understanding that a regional court would be able to reach more veterans by having smaller counties coordinate with larger counties to maximize resources in North Texas, Judge Roach offered to create and preside over a regional program.
-Last year, 44 veterans were served across 5 counties, with the anticipation of doubling the number of veterans to be served by the program in 2020.
+During the FY18-19 grant term, 61 veterans were served across 5 counties, with the anticipation of increasing the number of veterans to be served by the program to 100.